Sunak, Mordaunt, Johnson? Contenders who could replace Truss

 Sunak became Treasury chief in 2020 and steered Britain’s slumping economy through the coronavirus pandemic.
 He oversaw billions of pounds in government handouts to help businesses and workers hard hit by COVID-19.

-Sunak was long regarded as the Conservatives’ brightest rising star.
+Sunak was regarded by many as the Conservatives’ brightest rising star.
 Born to Indian parents who moved to Britain from East Africa, Sunak attended the exclusive Winchester College private school and studied at Oxford.
 Some see his elite education and work for the investment bank Goldman Sachs and a hedge fund as a liability because it makes him seem out of touch with ordinary voters.

 In the past year he faced heavy criticism for being slow to respond to Britain’s cost-of-living crisis.
 His reputation also took a hit after he was fined by police for attending a lockdown-flouting birthday party at Downing Street in June 2020.